Unispac/Fight-Poison-With-Poison/README.md

 We consider "constrained" and "unconstrained" versions of the attack.
 The poison rate is 1% for both attacks.
 For the constrainted attack, the trigger watermark size is 17, with attack strategy "LargeAbsSHAP x MinPopulation"; for the unconstrained attack, the trigger watermark size is 32, with attack strategy "Combined Feature Value Selector".

 After the generation of the poisoned dataset, the constrained and unconstrained versions of the should be placed at `./poisoned_train_set/ember/$type` where `$type = ['constrained', 'unconstrained', 'none']`.
 Particularly, 'none' corresponds to the clean dataset without attack.
-For ease of usage, we also upload the poisoned dataset we generated [here](https://drive.google.com/drive/folders/1clwaG8-plDSPTWMjkJ4DTFfFL6PQflAk?usp=sharing).
+For ease of usage, we directly upload the poisoned dataset we generated [here](https://drive.google.com/drive/folders/1clwaG8-plDSPTWMjkJ4DTFfFL6PQflAk?usp=sharing).

 Example: Run Confusion Training against Ember Unconstrained Attack: